Doncaster East

 Doncaster East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 25 projects likely affecting the region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 25 projects that could affect this region.
 Notable projects include The Pines Retirement Living, Arden Residences Doncaster East, 1-15 Andersons Creek Road Mixed Use Development, and 1026-1030 Doncaster Road Luxury Apartments.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.